 Name: Your legal name.
-If you go by a different name, please share this with us in your internship.
+If you go by a different name, please share this with us in your Personal Abstract.

+Email: The email address where you wish to receive communication regarding this internship.
 Depending on the year you're in, we recommend not using your university email in case you lose access to it after graduating.
 We recommend that you use a personal email address or an email address that you check regularly.